Jacobllc/BeachCleanerSDU/README.md

 # BeachCleanerSDU
-Semester project at SDU Sønderborg, Beach cleaning robot.
+Semester project at SDU Sonderborg.

+This repo hold the students code for the robot.